atlasbioinfo/DeepDRU/README.md

 	The 6 features of mRNA are:
 		RD	MFE	INI	RPKM GC	POS
 	For detailed calculation methods of these parameters, please see our article:
-	"Deciphering the rules which mRNA structures differs from vivo and vitro in saccharomyces cerevisiae by deep learning" (Submitted)
+	"Deciphering the rules which mRN A structures differs from vivo and vitro in saccharomyces cerevisiae by deep learning" (Submitted)

 	You can use it using the Keras command "load_model()"or our provided Python script.